Nihamo/GITACTIVITY/README.md

-# GIT-ACTIVITY: LIBRARY MANAGEMENT SYSTEM
+# GIT ACTIVITY: LIBRARY MANAGEMENT SYSTEM

 ## Overview
 The **LMS** project is a Python-based Library Management System designed to simplify and automate the management of books, users, and borrowing/returning operations in a library.
-It is modular, extensible, and provides the core functionalities required for managing a library efficiently.
+It is modular, and extensible, and provides the core functionalities required for managing a library efficiently.

 ## Features
 - **Add Book:** Add new books to the library's inventory.